akashgupta-git/akashgupta-git/README.md

 - 👋 Hi, I’m Akash !!
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to collaborate on project using MERN
+- 💞️ I’m looking to collaborate on projects using MERN

 <!---
 akashgupta-git/akashgupta-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.